Ianatiant/ian-claim-mod-1.21.5/README.md

 Working on land protection, land ownership transfer and land selling.

 5/17/25: Working on /claim removeall <player> for admins, /claim remove <land_name> for players.

+5/18/25: Half done, looking for bugs and logic errors.